This document will show you how to develop a Single Page Application (SPA) with React and Vert.x.

 build.gradle.kts

-import com.moowork.gradle.node.npm.NpmTask
+import com.github.gradle.node.npm.task.NpmTask

 plugins {